SaishNaik/NotesForEveryOne/Coding/Notes.md

 //todo check if it is correct.
 If not needs to be deleted Whenever a variation of a given problem is given such as finding the length of the longest palindromic substring in a substring, try to solve the smaller problem ( in this case palindrome) in a way that would help you in getting the final solution as palindrome check can be done in many ways.
 //todo check if it is correct.
 If not needs to be deleted

+Strings.replace("old","new") will replace characters or char sequence .
+Strings.replaceAll("regexold","new") will replace it with regex.
+Strings.replaceAll("\\.","new") to replace . with new